Chessie System: Notable locomotives

 The former Reading 2101 leading the "Chessie Steam Special" into Plymouth, Michigan in 1977.

 The former Reading Company #2101 (T-1-class 4-8-4) was one of three locomotives that pulled the American Freedom Train in 1975 and 1976.
 As part of B&O's 150th anniversary celebration in 1977, the Chessie System sent #2101 on a national tour as the "Chessie Steam Special".
 Painted in the Chessie System motif, the train consisted of the locomotive, two tenders, and 18 to 20 passenger and baggage cars.
 In March 1979, the locomotive was severely damaged in a fire while stored in a Chessie System roundhouse in Silver Grove, Kentucky.
-It has since been cosmetically restored to its American Freedom Train paint scheme, and is on static display at the B&O Railroad Museum, although has been exposed to the elements for most of its time there.
+It has since been cosmetically restored to its American Freedom Train paint scheme, and is on static display at the National Museum of Railroad History & Innovation, although has been exposed to the elements for most of its time there.
 In October 2023, the locomotive was moved into the museum's shops to undergo a cosmetic restoration.

 In 2017, the Lake Shore Railway Historical Society acquired C&O 8272, a GE B30-7.
-It has been restored in the Chessie System paint scheme and currently resides at the Lake Shore Railway Museum in North East, Pennsylvania, and most recently, an EMD GP15T (C&O 1507) was donated to the B&O Railroad Museum.
+It has been restored in the Chessie System paint scheme and currently resides at the Lake Shore Railway Museum in North East, Pennsylvania, and most recently, an EMD GP15T (C&O 1507) was donated to the National Museum of Railroad History & Innovation.